+We estimate similarity between the $i$th element and the $j$th element in the episode.
 Pointing to the right word within the episode corresponds to maximizing the similarity between the masked position and the true reference position, which we implement as a cross-entropy loss:

-Minimizing the above loss over a large number of episodes will cause the neural network to produce a representation of the masked word $h_i$ such that it is closer to its reference word $h_{i'}$ than the negative examples in the same episode.
+where $A$ is the similarity matrix and $f(h_i) \in \mathbb{R}^d$ is a linear projection of the hidden representation for the $i$th element.
+Minimizing the above loss over a large number of episodes will cause the neural network to produce a policy such that a novel reference word $w_{i'}$ is correctly routed to the right position in the target example within the episode.

 Other similarity matrices are possible.
-The similarity matrix in Equation \ref{eqn:similarity} will cause the model to fill in a masked word by pointing to another contextual representation.
+The similarity matrix $A$ will cause the model to fill in a masked word by pointing to another contextual representation.
 However, we can also define a similarity matrix that points to the input word embedding instead.
-To do this, the matrix is defined as $\log A_{ij} = f(h_i)^T \phi_w(w_j)$.
+To do this, the matrix is defined as $\log A_{ij} = f(h_i)^T {\phi_w}_j$.
 This prevents the model from solely relying on the context and forces it to specifically attend to the reference word, which our experiments will show helps generalizing to new words.